section-engineering-education/engineering-education/content/articles/getting-started-with-unit-testing-with-spring-boot/index.md

 published: true
 url: /getting-started-with-unit-testing-with-spring-boot/
 title: Getting Started With Unit Testing With Spring Boot
-description: In this article, we will talk about how to write unit tests with Spring Boot
+description: This article will help the reader understand how to write unit tests with Spring Boot
 author: serah-muthoni
-date: 2022-04-04T00:00:00-04:30
+date: 2022-05-03T00:00:00-04:30
 topics: [API]
 excerpt_separator: <!--more-->
 images: